 Aims To describe PA measures and hourly patterns in patients with COPD after stratification for clinical characteristics; to compare these measures and patterns between patients and healthy subjects; and to identify clusters of patients based on PA measures.

-Methods 1001 patients with COPD (65% men; age, 67 years; FEV1, 49% predicted) and 66 healthy subjects (45% men; age, 65 years; FEV1, 107% predicted) were studied.
+Methods 1001 patients with COPD (65% men; age, 67 years; FEV1, 49% predicted) and 66 healthy subjects (45% men; age, 65 years; FEV1, 107% predicted) were cross-sectionally studied.
 Daily PA measures and PA hourly patterns (i.e., the graphic representation of the mean intensity per hour during a day) were analyzed based on data from a multi-sensor armband.
 Principal component analysis (PCA) and cluster analysis were applied to PA data to identify subgroups.

 Results Age, body mass index (BMI), dyspnea grade and the ADO index (including age, dyspnea, and airflow obstruction) were associated with PA measures and hourly patterns in patients with COPD.
 Compared to healthy subjects, patients had lower intensities of PA across hourly patterns.
 Five clusters were identified based on 3 components from the PCA, which accounted for 60% of variance.
 Importantly, cluster 1 - the most inactive cluster - was characterized by higher BMI, lower FEV1, worse dyspnea and higher ADO index compared to other clusters (P<0.05 for all).